Par 5 - Yellow 401m, white 468m, blue 486m

 Par 3 - Yellow 136m, white 141m, blue 146m

 If you’ve had a rough start, here’s some relief - a straightforward hole with a green that slopes gently from back to front.
-Don’t go long or left, as the lengthy rough will swallow wayward shots.
+Don’t go long or left, as the thick rough will swallow wayward shots.

 Par 4 - Yellow 360m, white 395m, blue 410m